DS301-Project-Group20/Advanced-DS-Project-Hot-Hand/README.md

 hot hand LightGBM_Prediction_With_WB.ipynb

-This is the code with LightGBM shot-make model with WB search for optimal hyperparameters
+This is the code of LightGBM shot-make model with WB search for optimal hyperparameters

+hot hand_LightGBM_StreakTest.ipynb

+This is the code of LightGBM shot-make model with Streak Number Test together